 Having played a pivotal role in the cultural, educational and economic life of Liverpool and the North West for more than 150 years, our success can be measured in terms of how well we combine this local and regional role with our national and international responsibilities.

-Our mission is to be the world’s leading example of an inclusive museum service.
+Our mission is to provide memorable experience, for everyone, challenging expectations.
 We believe in the concept of social justice; we are funded by the public and in return we strive to provide an excellent service to the whole of the public.
 We believe in the power of museums to change people’s lives.
 We work hard to be a free museum service and focus our venues, exhibitions and education resources to reach out, and to represent the diverse needs of our local communities.

 National Museums and Galleries on Merseyside was established as a national museum as an incorporated Trustee Body by the Merseyside Museums and Galleries Order 1986, because of the outstanding quality of its collections.
 In 2003 the name was changed to National Museums Liverpool.
 Our origins go back to 1851 and the founding of Liverpool Museum.
 NML is an exempt charity by virtue of Schedule 3 to the Charities Act 2011.